mrsac7/placement-resources/Atlassian/README.md

 # Atlassian
-> Collection of coding questions asked by Atlassian during placements at IITs
+> Collection of coding questions appearing in online assessment of Atlassian during campus placements at IIT/NITs, and other top engineering colleges in India.

 ## Questions Index